oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/use-orm-generate-tf-dbstack/use-orm-generate-tf-dbstack.md

     >**Note:** The plan job is created and is listed under Jobs.

-    When the Stack Deployment Plan process completes, the state of the plan job changes to **Succeeded**.
+    When the Stack Deployment Plan process is completed, the state of the plan job changes to **Succeeded**.

     ![Stack Deployment Plan Succeeded](./images/orm-plan-success.png " ")